 The land management agencies are responsible for taking, quality controlling, transmitting and archiving the NFDRS observations.
 Observation must be received at the NWS in a timely manner.
-Forecasts will only be prepared for predetermined sites, and only from those sites for which an observation has been received.
-The deadline for the land management agency for transmitting the observation is 1900 GMT (2:00 PM EST or 3:00 PM EDT).
+Forecasts will only be prepared for predetermined sites.

 Site Specific Forecasts:

 Spot Forecasts: